Campus Security Report

 - Communication with BGSU police officers in patrol cars

-- Residence Hall Directors and Fraternity and Sorority Life House Directors for dissemination to students in their halls and houses
+- Residence Hall Directors for dissemination to students in the residence halls and Greek Village

 - Campus media – BG 24 News, WBGU-FM 88.1, WFAL-AM 1610